undersea-nate/dc_bike_trip_project/README.md

     - Google Bigquery: organizes data within a data warehouse
     - Looker Studio: creates visualizations within a dashboard
 4. DBT Cloud: cleans, transforms, and combines data to prepare for visualization
-5. SQL: Used at various points within BigQuery and DBT
+5. SQL: used at various points within BigQuery and DBT
-6. Terraform: IaC used to create infrastructure within GCP.
+6. Terraform: used to create infrastructure within GCP.

 The end-to-end process follows this sequence: